-Information for parents
+• Information for parents

 Information regarding the scheme and the admissions arrangements will be published in the LA's composite prospectus.
-This is entitled A Parent's Guide to Secondary School Admissions in Bracknell Forest 2022/23.
+This is entitled The Guide to Secondary Education 2023/24.
 This guide will be available on the Bracknell Forest Council's website from 12th September prior to the admissions year and hard copies will be available for those who do not have access to the internet.